 With any sales role, there are certain skills and experience levels that are non-negotiable in order to perform the job successfully.
 By and large, however, the right training and on-the-job experience can very quickly bring the right person up to speed.
 Make a list of skills and experience you won’t compromise on and keep any others as ‘desirables’ in the back of your mind.
 After all, every month that goes by where the vacancy remains unfilled means lost sales and therefore lost money.
 It’s a better approach to see what’s available on the market and be prepared to compromise to make sure you don’t leave a patch empty for too long.

 Recruiting a star sales person shouldn’t be a long and difficult task, yet many organisations still struggle when it comes to fixing the above problems.
-Follow our steps to help tighten up your process and ensure you’re getting the best possible talent for your business.
+Follow our steps to avoid recruitment mistakes, help tighten up your process and ensure you’re getting the best possible talent for your business.